56quarters/cadence/README.md

 // Here's a simple DAO (Data Access Object) that doesn't do anything but
-// uses a counter to keep track of the number of times the 'getUserById'
+// uses a metric client to keep track of the number of times the
-// method gets called.
-pub struct MyUserDao<T: Counted> {
+// 'getUserById' method gets called. pub struct MyUserDao {
-    counter: T
+    metrics: Box<MetricClient>
 }

-impl<T: Counted> MyUserDao<T> {
+impl MyUserDao {
-    // Create a new instance that will use the counter / client pub fn new(counter: T) -> MyUserDao<T> {
+    // Create a new instance that will use the StatsdClient pub fn new<T: MetricClient + 'static>(metrics: T) -> MyUserDao {
-        MyUserDao{counter: counter}
+        MyUserDao { metrics: Box::new(metrics) }
     }

     /// Get a new user by their ID pub fn get_user_by_id(&self, id: u64) -> Option<User> {
-        self.counter.incr("getUserById");
+        self.metrics.incr("getUserById");
         None
     }
 }